karmacoma/lisk-rake/README.md

 ### Prerequisites

-One or more freshly installed Ubuntu based cloud servers on Digital Ocean or GetClouder.
+One or more freshly created Ubuntu based cloud servers on Digital Ocean or GetClouder.

 ### Installation